Welcome to the Precision CW Fistcheck help page.

-When sending with a semiautomatic "Bug" key, a typical deviation is the relatively larger time interval needed for transition between dots and dashes.
+When sending with a semiautomatic "Bug" key, a typical deviation is the relatively larger time interval needed for transition between "automatic" dots and "hand-made" dashes.
 This can be seen in the following picture.
 Also typical is the slightly diminishing length of dots.
-Both effects are responsible for the typical sound of a bug as compared to a straight key or even a fully automatic key.
+Both effects are responsible for the typical sound of a "Bug" as compared to a straight key or even a fully automatic key.

 PCW Fistcheck even helps you to train the correct spacing between characters within a word

 and spacing between words.
 When you send a longer string of characters, blank spaces are

 added to the decoded text in the lower window, everytime the spacing is longer than the

 Depending on your keying you will get different displays like the following, and only the first one is correct:

 It is certainly advantageous to try to first learn the correct timing of continental